uwindsorcss/hub/app/views/pages/GUIDE.markdown

 Click [here](https://mlh.io/seasons/na-2020/events) to view the official MLH competition list

 If you're looking to participate in a hackathon but don't want to go far, then you're in luck!
-Click [here](https://winhacks.ca/) to apply to WinHacks, Windsor's first major hackathon!
+Click [here](https://winhacks.ca/) to apply to WinHacks, Windsor's first major hackathon, gone digital!

 ### Student Exchanges